emmanuelHa/airflow_python_api_call/README.md

 Then import your DAG (bond-api-dag.py) from Airflow UI.
 => This should create a DAG named "bonds_api_dag"
 Launch it manually
-=> This should create the graph into the S3 bucket name you
+=> This should create the graph into the S3 bucket name you provided